Automattic/wp-calypso/desktop/docs/development.md

 - [Window Handlers](../desktop/window-handlers/README.md) - handlers that run after the main window is created

 Note that currently we do not compile or transpile the app code.

-## How do I change Calypso?

-All Calypso code is contained in the `calypso` directory as a submodule.
-If you need to change Calypso and want to try it inside the desktop app then you can:

-- `cd calypso`
-- Create a new branch or change to an existing branch in Calypso as you would normally

-When you do a `make run` it will re-compile any changes in Calypso.

-To update the `calypso` directory to the upstream project's latest commit, run `git submodule update --remote`.
-If you want to commit that change, you need to `git add calypso` to do so.

 ## Tell me more about the server